 Deferring Your Admission

 Once accepted to Baylor as a freshman, you may defer your admission for either one or two semesters.
-To let us know your plans, cancel your application file through your goBAYLOR account by 5:00 p.m.
-CST on July 15.
+To let us know your plans, cancel your application file through your goBAYLOR account by May 1 at 5 p.m.
+CST.
 Choose the “I’m deferring my admission/taking a gap year" option.

 Before You Defer